FREE SHIPPING on orders of $85 or more

 The number of Strathclyde Clan families sailing for North America increased steadily as the persecution continued.
 In the colonies, they could find not only freedom from the iron hand of the English government, but land to settle on.
 The American War of Independence allowed many of these settlers to prove their independence, while some chose to go to Canada as United Empire Loyalists.
 Scots played essential roles in the forging of both great nations.
 Among them:

-McLemore Settlers in the United States in the 19th Century
+McLemore Settlers in United States in the 19th Century

-McLemore Settlers in the United States in the 20th Century
+McLemore Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.